Immortal Beings

 Alopecia Portrait, The Willow, February 2026

-We see this idea of immortality in every culture across the world, in every philosophy, and even in different genres of literature.
+We can find the idea of immortality in every culture across the world, in every philosophy, and even in different genres of literature.
 This obsession with immortality has led to different myths across the centuries, with one of the most famous ones being the Fountain of Youth, a legendary spring of water believed to restore youth and grant immortality.
-Ancient civilizations like the Sumerians, Babylonians, and Egyptians believed in this legendary body of water, but it wasn’t until the Spanish conquistador Juan Ponce de León arrived in Florida, where he was said to be searching for this mystical spring, that the legend really took off.
+Ancient civilizations like the Sumerians, Babylonians, and Egyptians believed in the existence of this legendary body of water.
+Still, it wasn’t until the Spanish conquistador Juan Ponce de León arrived in Florida, where he was said to be searching for this mystical spring, that the legend really took off.

 “For with You is the fountain of life;